HAndradi/SDP_SS2019_P7_YoubotMotion/Project7.md

 Mihir Mulye:

    * worked with Carlo on the activation of arm
-   * test the youbot interface node package on the youbot
+   * test the youbot interface node package on the youbot. write a test script to publish commands to the youbot_interface_node by passing arguements to a python file
    * everthing works fine on simulation but there might be some unforeseen circumstances which might cause the test to fail on real robot.